 - 1. Standard.
 Institutions must publish any articulation agreements with other institutions. - 2.
 Guideline.
-Baccalaureate degree-granting art/design units are expected to assume joint responsibility for working cooperatively to facilitate the articulation between community and two-year college and four-year college programs: for example, the development of validation examinations, state and/or regional articulation committees, and procedures for maintaining current information regarding credit and admission policies (see Standards for Accreditation III.A.3. for standards regarding transfer of credits).
+Baccalaureate degree-granting art/design units are expected to assume joint responsibility for working cooperatively to facilitate the articulation between community and twoyear college and four-year college programs: for example, the development of clear and functional understandings and agreements (see Standards for Accreditation II.I.1.b.(10)), validation examinations, state and/or regional articulation committees, means of relating courses in terms of content rather than numbers or titles, and procedures for maintaining current information regarding credit, transfer, and admission policies (see Standards for Accreditation III.A.3. for standards regarding transfer of credits).